TabStruct: Measuring Structural Fidelity of Tabular Data: Introduction

-\looseness-1 Prior work~\cite{hansen2023reimagining, qian2024synthcity, du2024systematic, tu2024causality, livieris2024evaluation, kapar2025what} has attempted to assess tabular data generators by evaluating the synthetic data they produce.
-However, the prevailing evaluation paradigms still exhibit three primary limitations, which are summarised in~\Cref{tab:literature-benchmark-overview}: \textit{(i)~Insufficient tabular-specific fidelity assessments.} Current benchmarks largely adopt evaluation dimensions from homogeneous data modalities, such as density estimation~\cite{alaa2022faithful}, machine learning (ML) efficacy~\cite{xu2019modeling}, and privacy preservation~\cite{kotelnikov2023tabddpm}.
+\looseness-1 Prior work~\citep{hansen2023reimagining, qian2024synthcity, du2024systematic, tu2024causality, livieris2024evaluation, kapar2025what} has attempted to assess tabular data generators by evaluating the synthetic data they produce.
+However, the prevailing evaluation paradigms still exhibit three primary limitations, which are summarised in~\Cref{tab:literature-benchmark-overview}: \textit{(i)~Insufficient tabular-specific fidelity assessments.} Current benchmarks largely adopt evaluation dimensions from homogeneous data modalities, such as density estimation~\citep{alaa2022faithful}, machine learning (ML) efficacy~\citep{xu2019modeling}, and privacy preservation~\citep{kotelnikov2023tabddpm}.
 While effective in other modalities, they exhibit conceptual limitations when applied to tabular data -- they do not explicitly assess the unique structural prior of tabular data.
 A notable example is that many generators (e.g., SMOTE) can produce synthetic data with similar density estimation as real data, yet still violate underlying causal structures -- such as physical laws illustrated in~\Cref{fig:motivation}(\circled{3}).
-Although CauTabBench~\cite{tu2024causality} takes a step forward to assess the structural fidelity of synthetic data, it remains confined to toy SCM datasets (i.e., synthetic datasets derived from random SCMs).
-Thus, CauTabBench offers limited insight into generative modelling performance on real-world tabular data, where the ground-truth SCMs are unavailable. \textit{(ii)~Potential evaluation biases.} Many benchmarks~\cite{hansen2023reimagining, qian2024synthcity} and model studies~\cite{xu2019modeling, margeloiutabebm, zhangmixed} prioritise ML efficacy as the principal dimension for assessing generator performance.
-For instance, in a classification setting, a generator is often considered effective if its synthetic data allows downstream models to achieve high predictive accuracy.
-However, while useful, ML efficacy can be highly sensitive to the choice of prediction task and target (\Cref{sec:CI_scores}).
-The reliance on ML efficacy can lead to biased conclusions: it tends to favour generators that are well-fitted for a specific prediction target, while obscuring their capacity to capture the global data structure (\Cref{fig:motivation}(\circled{5})). \textit{(iii)~Limited evaluation scope.} Existing benchmarks mainly consider only a narrow range of datasets and generative models (\Cref{tab:literature-benchmark-overview}), which restricts their ability to provide a thorough and generalisable comparison of model performance across the broader landscape of tabular generative modelling.
+Although CauTabBench~\citep{tu2024causality} takes a step forward to assess the structural fidelity of synthetic data, it remains confined to toy SCM datasets (i.e., synthetic datasets derived from random SCMs), offering limited insight into real-world tabular data, where the ground-truth SCMs are unavailable. \textit{(ii)~Potential evaluation biases.} Many benchmarks~\citep{hansen2023reimagining, qian2024synthcity} and model studies~\citep{xu2019modeling, margeloiutabebm, zhangmixed} prioritise ML efficacy as the principal dimension for assessing generator performance.
+For instance, in a classification setting, a generator is often considered effective if its synthetic data allows downstream models to achieve high predictive performance.
+However, while useful, ML efficacy can be highly sensitive to the choice of prediction task and target (\Cref{fig:motivation}(\circled{5}) and \Cref{sec:CI_scores}). \textit{(iii)~Limited evaluation scope.} Existing benchmarks mainly consider only a narrow range of datasets and generative models (\Cref{tab:literature-benchmark-overview}), which restricts their ability to provide a thorough and generalisable comparison of model performance across the broader landscape of tabular generative modelling.